Kings Landing, New Brunswick

 Kings Landing Historical Settlement

-Step into Kings Landing Historical Settlement and be transported back to 19th Century New Brunswick.
-Meet local villagers with interesting stories to tell.
+Meet local villagers with interesting tales to tell.
 Interact with them as they go about their daily chores, portraying real people from New Brunswick’s history.
-This immersive experience offers a history lesson like no other, with each visit promising a unique and special encounter.
+It is a history lesson like no other, with each visit promising a unique and special encounter.
 Visit frequently to witness the changing of the seasons, making each return as fascinating as the first.
-Trust me, it is an experience worth having over and over again.

 Meet 19th Century New Brunswick